darinz/DL/02_Neural_Network/03_activation_functions.md

 plt.show()
 ```

+---

 ### 2. Leaky ReLU

-A variant of ReLU that addresses the dying ReLU problem.
+A variant of ReLU that addresses the dying ReLU problem by allowing a small, non-zero gradient when $`x < 0`$.

 #### Mathematical Definition